CMLKevin/pigeon-banking/README.md

 A modern, minimalistic payment system for the Stoneworks Minecraft server, built with React and Node.js.

+## ⚠️ IMPORTANT USAGE NOTICE

+**This code is publicly available for viewing and learning purposes ONLY.**

+**You MAY NOT deploy or use this software without explicit written permission from the copyright holder.**

+See the [LICENSE](LICENSE) file for complete terms and conditions.

+---

 ## Features

 - 🔐 **Secure Authentication** - JWT-based authentication with bcrypt password hashing